 Step 3: Enter your Apple ID password when prompted to confirm your identity and disable Activation Lock.

 The iPad will then erase itself and restart as a new device.
-This approach to how to wipe a locked iPad is convenient but only works if all the prerequisites are met.
+This approach to how to restore iPad to factory settings is convenient but only works if all the prerequisites are met.
+It’s a great first try before moving to more complex methods like hard reset iPad without password via computer.

 Step 1: Activate Siri by holding the Home button (or Side button on newer models).